Five additional deaths were reported by the FDA Monday

 She added that the FDA believes that these devices remain “an appropriate treatment option” for some patients with obesity.

-said that as of March 31, the global rate of spontaneous hyperinflation of its devices after operations was 0.07%, and the gastric perforation rate was 0.01%.
+Apollo Endosurgery said that as of March 31, the global rate of spontaneous hyperinflation of its devices after operations was 0.07%, and the gastric perforation rate was 0.01%.
 The rates of esophageal perforation, pancreatitis and mortality were each less than 0.01%.
 Separately, the company reported the US mortality rate in Orbera patients to be 0.036%, or fewer than four deaths per 10,000 patients.

 “Today’s US labeling updates will even better inform physicians and patients alike so that patient care and outcomes with Orbera continue to be excellent and ever improving,” CEO Todd Newton said.

-, ReShape Lifesciences said that it has received just three reports of death since the commercial launch of its ReShape Balloon product in August 2015.
+In a statement, ReShape Lifesciences said that it has received just three reports of death since the commercial launch of its ReShape Balloon product in August 2015.

 “These three deaths occurred out of more than 5000 balloons implanted around the world, including those in our clinical trial (265) and those sold commercially,” the statement says.
 The occurrence rate of death, expressed as a percentage of all the ReShape Balloons implanted through April 30, is 0.06%.